Dogwalker-kryt/Drive-Manager-for-Linux/README.md

 always check if a new version has been released

+**What is currently in development?**
+- Forensic tools
+- Diskspace Virsulation with nice graph and abiltiy to go deeper into diretirys on linux dirves

 > **Warning**
 > This tool is intended for users who understand the risks involved with formatting, encrypting, or otherwise modifying drives.
 Always back up your data and double-check your selections!